bioperl/bioperl.github.io/howtos/Tiling.md

 ### Coordinate Handling

-As explained [above](#Key_Organizing_Concepts "wikilink"), the search algorithms that use translated nucleotides contain sequence types whose reported and enumerated coordinates differ.
+As explained [above], the search algorithms that use translated nucleotides contain sequence types whose reported and enumerated coordinates differ.
 Thus the coordinate systems being used, and the lengths calculated from them, need to be tracked explicitly.
 In particular, for the fractional statistics (`frac_identical`, e.g), coordinate conversions must be performed so that numerators and denominators are in the same coordinate system.

 #### Encapsulating the Kludge